Food Services

 • All students use the same service line and the computer screen does not indicate which students are free and reduced-price.

-Do I Qualify For a Free or Reduced Lunch?
+Do I Qualify For Education Benefits?

 • Fill out the application online or by paper to find out if you qualify.